maximerauch/maximerauch/README.md

 ### Hi there, I'm Maxime 👋

-Backend Engineer with a strong product mindset.
-I bridge the gap between complex systems and tangible business value.
+I am a product-minded Backend Engineer with 12 years of experience bridging the gap between complex systems and tangible business value.
 I am driven by high-performance engineering cultures and ambitious distributed systems challenges.

-**Lead Backend Engineer at Chargemap**, I oversee the B2C web platform architecture.
-My role focuses on delivering high-availability APIs, covering core features like real-time charging status delivery (WebSockets), scalable user account management, and high-volume community feedback systems.
+**As a Staff-level Engineer (Lead) at Chargemap**, I oversee the B2C web platform architecture.
+My role focuses on delivering high-availability APIs, covering core features like real-time charging status delivery (WebSockets), scalable user account management, and high-volume community feedback systems for 3M+ users.
 A key part of my mission involves modernizing a mature codebase (legacy modernization) while maintaining high reliability.

 ---

-🔧 **ENGINEERING RIGOR** I don't just write code; I build maintainable systems.
-I care about observability, clean architecture, and technical debt management.
+🔧 **ENGINEERING RIGOR & GROWTH** I don't just write code; I build maintainable systems.
+I am a continuous learner, staying ahead of industry shifts-from cloud-native patterns to high-concurrency languages like Go.
+I care deeply about observability, clean architecture, and long-term technical health.

-💡 **FOUNDER DNA** As the founder of [HITLINE](https://www.hitline.fr), I understand that great tech must serve the product.
-I own my projects from conception to production.
+💡 **FOUNDER DNA** As the founder of [HITLINE](https://www.hitline.fr), I understand that technical decisions must serve the product and the user.
+I bring a pragmatic, ROI-focused approach to every architectural challenge.

-📚 **CONTINUOUS LEARNER** Always pushing for the next level of performance—currently deep-diving into **Go** and high-concurrency patterns to broaden my technical toolkit.
+🎯 **BEYOND CODE** I am passionate about mission-driven tech organizations that solve complex scale problems while fostering a culture of technical excellence and open collaboration.

 ---